apple/swift-openapi-generator/Sources/swift-openapi-generator/Documentation.docc/Articles/API-stability-of-generated-code.md

 | Remove a required property | ❌ | ❌ | ❌ |
 | Rename a schema | ✅ | ❌ | ❌ |

 > †: Safe change to make as long as no adopter captured the Swift function signature of the initializer of the generated struct, which gains a new parameter.
 Rare, but something to be aware of.
 Note that when upgrading the generator to a newer version, we reserve the right to add new defaulted properties to generated structs, so such a change is considered non-breaking.
-For that reason, avoid capturing the function signature of generated structs.
+For that reason, avoid capturing the function signature of the initializer of any generated struct.

 > ‡: Adding a new response to an existing operation introduces a new enum case that the adopter needs to handle, so is a breaking change in OpenAPI and Swift.